-Adobe 1998 RGB colour space is indicated by the triangle in diagram above (source Wikipedia).
+Adobe 1998 RGB colour space is indicated by the triangle in the diagram above (source Wikipedia).
 The colour balance of ambient light varies during the course of the day.
-The D65 points represents a combination of illumination from the sun and sky at noon. (source Wikipedia)
+The D65 point represents a combination of illumination from the sun and sky at noon. (source Wikipedia)

 3. Gamma Correction (Tone Response)

 If you can control the tone response, or more precisely the gamma correction value (on a desktop monitor), that parameter should be set to 2.2.
 You can read more about gamma correction at the excellent Cambridge in Colour website or on Wikipedia.
 This correction is needed because of the way cameras encode brightness values.